Georgia Frazier: Education

 Frazier is a native of Tulsa, Oklahoma, and a 2010 graduate of Jenks High School.
 Her mother is Kay Frazier.
 Her father was George Frazier, a professional baseball player who pitched in the Major Leagues from 1978 to 1987 and served as a television commentator for the Colorado Rockies.

 Frazier attended the University of Oklahoma (OU) for her first two years of college.
 While a student at OU, Frazier became a member of the Alpha Chi Omega sorority.
 In August 2011, doctors discovered that Frazier had early-stage cervical cancer.
 She continued her studies and pageant career while receiving treatment for her cancer.
 The cancer recurred in July 2012 but, as of February 2013, she is again in remission.

 After winning a scholarship to Oral Roberts University (ORU) during the Miss Oklahoma 2011 pageant, she switched schools for her junior and senior years.
 Frazier graduated from ORU in 2014 with a bachelor of arts degree in Corporate Communications with a minor in humanities.

 Career

 She worked in marketing at Celebrity Attractions, a professional arts organization in Tulsa.
 She was the executive director for Oklahoma and Arkansas at Muscular Dystrophy Association.
 She currently serves as the Director of Development of Little Light House, a development center for children with Special Needs in Tulsa, OK.

 Personal life

 In August 2015, she met Todd Canady, a Tulsa, Oklahoma, firefighter.
-They married in November 2017, A son, Crew Charles, was born on October 12, 2018.
-A second son, Ford Frazier, was born January 19th, 2021.
-Their third son, Ridge Rainer, was born September 6th, 2022.
+They married in November 2017, and have three sons.